 Glasgow Royal Infirmary has successfully created a prototype of rehabilitation intervention for intensive care survivors known as –InS:PIRE.
-Co-produced with service users, the programme is the first intensive care rehabilitation model to include caregivers and encompass health and social care support.
+Co-produced with service users, this programme was the first intensive care rehabilitation model to include caregivers and encompass health and social care support.

-InS:PIRE is a unique five week recovery programme focusing on patient education, peer support and self-management.
+The unique five week recovery programme focuses on patient education, peer support and self-management.
 Weekly physiotherapy and individual sessions with health professionals aim to help patients improve their health and participation in society, including returning to work.
 With individualised goals, improvements can be measured and patients helped to make meaningful changes, leading to them feeling more in control of their health and wellbeing.